-Sociology 310a&b, which is currently not a required course for UNL sociology majors, is a year-long course fulfilling ACE 10 requirements that allows students to learn about and practice sociological research methods.
+Sociology 310a&b, which is currently not a required course for Nebraska sociology majors, is a year-long course fulfilling ACE 10 requirements that allows students to learn about and practice sociological research methods.
 Since the 2013-14 academic year, students taking the class have conducted research with Lincoln Community Learning Centers (Lincoln CLC) sites located throughout Lincoln.
 These sites provide after-school care and activities for low-income youth, to help improve the services the sites offer to area students and families.

 For the 2014-15 academic year, students in the class conducted qualitative and quantitative interviews and surveys among local parents with students who attend schools with CLCs, as well as teachers and CLC directors and volunteers.
-In fall semester, students conducted the bulk of these surveys.
+In the fall semester, students conducted the bulk of these surveys.

 Lindsey’s research focused specifically on interviewing parents about their children’s health and activity levels and their involvement in area CLCs.
 According to Lindsey’s data, parents reported that their children often got less than two hours of physical activity at school.